“Lough Erne’s unique built, natural and cultural heritage is protected, enhanced and cherished by all”

 The Lough Erne Landscape Partnership has a robust governance structure to ensure efficiency and transparency during the delivery of the National Lottery Heritage Fund scheme.
 The partnerships governance structure is set up as follows:

-The work of the Partnership is overseen by the LELP Programme Board facilitated by a new Independent Chair.
-Mr Richard Watson has been appointed (following a competitive publicly advertised recruitment process).
-Mr Watson will hold this position for a minimum period of 12 months until July 2020.
+The work of the Partnership is overseen by the LELP Programme Board facilitated by an Independent Chair, Mr Richard Watson has been appointed, following a competitive publicly advertised recruitment process.
 For further information on Richard’s appointment please click here.

 The LELP Programme Board is chaired by the Independent Chair and consists of representatives from several formal and advisory partners including representatives from the partner organisations including RSPB (as lead partner), Fermanagh and Omagh District Council, Fermanagh Rural Community Network, Lough Erne Heritage, National Trust, Upper Lough Erne Region and Waterways Ireland.
 The Board also includes representatives from advisory bodies including Northern Ireland Environment Agency, Department of Agriculture Environment and Rural Affairs and Department of Communities.

 The aim of the programme board is to provide the Lough Erne Landscape Partnership with high level liaison and collaboration, working towards the successful delivery of the Lough Erne Landscape Partnership scheme.
-The Board meets at least twice a year and will identify long term goals; monitor high level risks and opportunities; and review overall partnership effectiveness and direction.
+The Board meets regularly and will identify long term goals; monitor high level risks and opportunities; and review overall partnership effectiveness and direction.

 Working Group membership reflects that of Programme Board with additional advisory members invited to support Working Group with specific workstreams.
 Working Group meets on a regular (mostly monthly) basis with the aim of ensuring effective programme planning and implementation.
 The group also monitors the delivery of the projects agreed as part of the Lough Erne Landscape Partnership Scheme and works to support the LELP vision.